xullnn/ls_pull_over_push/120/answers.md

 - `inspect` will not call `to_s` automatically but the return value is also string
 - string interpolation will call `to_s` at the very end of its interior.

 17. Would this code work out okay?
-Can you guess the message being outputted and what is the final return value?
+Can you guess the message being output and what is the final return value?

 ```ruby
 "#{